-To ensure and strengthen planning and clinical care capacity of Georgia’s health systems through inter alia, establishing specialized care units, increasing availability of isolation facilities, increasing availability of critical medical supplies, equipment, and other related goods, and mobilizing additional resources to public and private health care facilities for effective management of cases, including non-severe cases and ensuring readiness for forthcoming COVID-19 cases and treatment, the Government of Georgia initiated the amendment of the State Budget Law, with increased State Budget to Health Sectors.
+To ensure and strengthen planning and clinical care capacity of Georgia’s health systems through inter alia, establishing specialized care units, increasing availability of isolation facilities, increasing availability of critical medical supplies, equipment, and other related goods, and mobilizing additional resources to public and private health care facilities for effective management of cases, including non-severe cases and ensuring readiness for forthcoming COVID-19 cases and treatment, the GoG initiated the amendment of the State Budget Law, with increased State Budget to Health Sectors.

-At the initial stage, the Government of Georgia, represented by the Ministry of Internally Displaced Persons from the Occupied Territories, Labor, Health and Social Affairs, started financing the costs related to the Covid – 19, including quarantine and treatment costs, via Universal Health Care Program, by adding special program named Infectious.
+At the initial stage, the GoG, represented by the MoILHSA, started financing the costs related to the COVID-19, including quarantine and treatment costs, via Universal Health Care Program, by adding special program named Infectious.
 The budget transfers were made through the Social Service Development Agency.
-However, due to the increased budgetary management, the dedicated state budget lines were added in June, 2020, under the health sector budget line and since then Covid-19 cases are financed through these lines (Table #1).
-Following the decision, all Covid-19 related transactions which were made during previous three months (March, April and May) were technically copied into the newly created Covid-19 budget lines:
+However, due to the increased budgetary management, the dedicated state budget lines were added in June 2020, under the health sector budget line and since then COVID-19 cases are financed through these lines (Table #1).
+Following the decision, all COVID-19 related transactions which were made during previous three months (March, April and May) were technically copied into the newly created Covid-19 budget lines:

-Table #1 health sector program budget lines
+Table #1: Health sector program budget lines